 - Stronger manager-employee relationships: Regular interactions help build stronger, more trusting relationships between managers and their teams.

 - Data-driven decisions: Ongoing tracking of performance provides a wealth of data that can be used for making informed decisions about training needs, promotions, and other HR-related actions.
+In a study of CPM in 27 organizations, 91% reported better data for making people-related decisions, which helps reduce bias and improves the quality of managerial choices about employee development and rewards.

 - Facilitates personalized employee growth: CPM allows managers to tailor development plans to the individual needs and career aspirations of each employee.